Sarathsr15/main_project/README.md

 # main_project
-Automated bot for liscenc plate detection
+Automated bot for vehicle Tracking and license plate Detection for    Company Entry and Exit